-Readers will already know how much I like the Quad 405 and this inspired a customer to acquire some Quad gear for himself, including this lovely, original 405.
-In this article, I look at servicing a Quad 405.
+Readers will know how much I like the Quad 405.
+This inspired a customer to acquire some Quad gear, including this lovely, original 405.
+In this article, I look at servicing his Quad 405.

 Talk about great-sounding amps, this particular Quad 405 is completely original, with its original capacitors and connectors.
 The owner wanted me to freshen her up and fit some RCA connectors, so that’s what I’ve done.
 Let’s look briefly at what’s involved in a Quad 405 service like this.

-I try to keep this simple, a freshen up is not a full restoration.
-A service like this focuses on reliability improvement and bang-per-buck sonic gains.
+Keen in mind this is a Quad 405 service, not a full restoration.
+A service focuses on reliability improvement and bang-per-buck sonic gains.
 I start by carefully inspecting the 405 and looking for any signs of parts failure or earlier poorly executed work.

 The next step involves removing both amplifier modules and cleaning all the old thermal compound from modules and heatsink.

-In a Liquid Audio Quad 405 service, the modules come out for a little freshening up in this amp.
+In a Liquid Audio Quad 405 service, the modules come out for a little freshening up.
 Depending on what my customer asks for, I’ll do more or less at this stage of the overhaul.
-In this case, the original ERO capacitors came out, two of which were absolutely dead.
+In this case, the original ERO capacitors were absolutely dead.

 I pay careful attention to fasteners.
 In this amp, some of the transistor mounting fasteners were not tight, and the module fasteners were barely finger tight.
 I remake the solder joints under each transistor after doing this, to remove stresses.
 Lastly, I clean each board, removing flux where necessary.